fbaligand/kibana-enhanced-table/README.md

   - Template can reference other columns (ex: `<span style="color: {{col0}}">{{value}}</span>`)
   - Template can reference another column by its label (ex: `<span style="color: {{col['color']}}">{{value}}</span>`)
   - Template can encode a value to render it as a URL parameter (ex: `<a href="my-dashboard?param={{{encodeURIComponent value}}}">{{value}}</a>`)
-  - Support for cell computed CSS based on a computed formula (ex: `value < 0 ? "background-color: red" : ""`)
+  - Support for cell computed CSS based on a computed formula (ex: `value < 0 ? 'background-color: red' : ''`)
     - More documentation [here](#computed-settings-documentation)
   - Support for computed column filtering (Filter for/out value) if formula simply references a column value (ex: `col0`)
+  - Ability to custom column position (to render computed column in a previous position in the table)
 - Filter table rows based on a computed formula (ex: `col0 > 0`)
   - More documentation [here](#computed-settings-documentation)
-- Set dynamically row CSS based on a computed formula (ex: `col0 < 0 ? "background-color: red" : ""`)
+- Set dynamically row CSS based on a computed formula (ex: `col0 < 0 ? 'background-color: red' : ''`)
   - More documentation [here](#computed-settings-documentation)
 - Hide some table columns (ex: `0,1,Col2 Label` hides columns 0, 1 and the column labeled 'Col2 Label')
   - Note that the column label must be written as is (including whitespaces), with no surrounding quotes.
   - Column labels containing commas are not supported since the comma is used to separate the columns
   - It is recommended to use column labels to hide columns rather than their indices.
 Using the 'Split cols' feature, in fact, indices might depend on the global timerange that has been set.
-- Add a filter bar (ex: when user enters `cat` filter, it will display only rows that contain "cat")
+- Add a filter bar (ex: when user enters `cat` filter, it will display only rows that contain 'cat')
   - Works also with numeric and date columns
   - Ability to enable case sensitive filter
   - Ability to make filter bar hideable